NigelFinegan5p/project5/testing.md

 ## Bypass X-Frame Headers for Site Mockups (Django Projects)

 ### Chrome Extension
 Tired of X-Frame headers blocking your preview?
 Install the **"Ignore X-Frame Headers"** Chrome extension.
 It'll let you bypass those annoying security restrictions temporarily.
 Once you’ve done that, just reload the responsive preview page and voilà—view your site across all devices without hassle.

-### Gitpod Solution
-Running the project on Gitpod?
-Sweet.
-Once your project’s active, head over to the **Ports tab** and make port 8000 public by clicking the padlock icon.
-Then, use the live preview URL in your responsive tool for a flawless device preview.
-No more guesswork!
+Screenshots of the post install extension and run on ami responsive.

 <details>